amcolash/hiv-crispr-zscore-analysis/code/AM_count_combiner/Readme.md

 // Counts less than (not including) this value will be excluded const countThreshold = 10;

-// Count exclusion will only happen for these columns (the entire row will be excluded) const thresholdExclusions = ['Experiment1R1', 'Experiment1R2'];
+// Count exclusion checks only happen for the specified columns below.
+Any count lower than the threshold in these columns will exclude the guide from the downstream zscore analysis for each counts column, not only the gdna columns const thresholdExclusions = ['Expt1_gdna_R1', 'Expt1_gdna_R2'];

 // Make these values available to the main script module.exports = { countThreshold, thresholdExclusions };